What to do at Anchor Bay Campground

 Kayak rentals are available at Adventure Rents in Gualala.
 For an experienced kayaker’s point of view, with both pictures and text, visit Mike’s Kayak Journal.

 Tide pooling, sand castle building, sun bathing, surfing, boogie boarding, skim boarding, jogging, or doing nothing at all.
 For the kids, the water is cold but safe with proper supervision.
-A lightweight surf suit can give them more time in.
+A lightweight surf suit can provide warmth during extended periods of time in the water.
 At times a small lagoon/pond forms where our creek meets the beach.
 This is a favorite spot for the younger kids.
 There is no lifeguard on duty.

-The annual California Grey Whale migration between Baja California and the Bering and Chukchi Seas brings all 20,000+ right past.
-The first southbound whales are usually spotted here late November, and sightings continue throughout the winter.
+The annual California Grey Whale migration between Baja California and the Bering and Chukchi Seas brings all 20,000 migrating whales right past us.
+The first southbound whales are usually spotted here in late November, and sightings continue throughout the winter.
 However, they tend to stay farther offshore during this leg and are more difficult to spot.
-During the northbound leg, beginning early spring, they tend to hug the coast more closely.
+During the northbound leg, beginning in early spring, they tend to hug the coast more closely.
 Late in the migration, the cows with their new calves will often come right inside the bay.
 Best sightings are late March to early May.